orsonteodoro/gcf2/README.md

 Use the resume-emerge-lst script or --skipfirst to skip unmergable.

 The script can be modified to add additional options for emerge.

+The PACKAGE_ENV_PATH environment variable may be set to change the location of disable-clang-cfi.conf exceptions.

 ### Checking for early CFI violations and missing symbols